AFNetworking/AFNetworking/README.md

 ## Dependencies

 * [iOS 4.0+](http://developer.apple.com/library/ios/#releasenotes/General/WhatsNewIniPhoneOS/Articles/iPhoneOS4.html%23//apple_ref/doc/uid/TP40009559-SW1) - AFNetworking uses blocks, which were introduced in iOS 4.
-* [JSONKit](https://github.com/johnezang/JSONKit) - One of the conveniences built into `AFHTTPOperation` is automatic JSON parsing for HTTP requests that return content-type `application/json`.
-JSONKit is our preferred JSON parsing library, and is included in the example project. (`NSJSONSerialization`, introduced in iOS 5 is used if available, and falls back on JSONKit)
+* [JSONKit](https://github.com/johnezang/JSONKit) - One of the conveniences built into `AFJSONRequestOperation` is automatic JSON parsing. `NSJSONSerialization`, introduced in iOS 5 is used if available.
+Otherwise, we use JSONKit.

 ## Credits